 Step 2 – Job Posting and Recruitment Plan:

-Once the job posting is approved, HR posts it on NYU’s jobsite (www.nyucareers.com).
+Once the job posting is approved, HR posts it on NYU’s jobsite.
 Note that clerical and technical union staff jobs may only be posted on Mondays.
 Departments consult with HR on a recruitment plan, including external posting if desired (to be charged to the hiring department).

 Each job posting is an opportunity for the hiring department to thoughtfully consider their team and their needs.
 It is important to take care to identify the right fit for the job, considering what the applicant can execute as well as how they engage in their work and interact with others.
 It is also worthwhile to consider the applicant’s aspirations and how the role may or may not keep their interest.
 Identifying the best match for the role and the department, where the hire is intrinsically rewarded in their work, meshes well with the team, and adds value requires considered thought, planning and analysis, but the value cannot be overstated.
 Getting the right fit in a new hire means less time spent managing performance and dealing with interpersonal issues and conflicts.
 HR can assist departments throughout the recruitment process.

 Résumés are reviewed and applicants are selected for interview (note that clerical and technical union staff that apply within 5 business days of posting have contractual rights to an interview for clerical and technical union jobs first).
-In order to meet Affirmative Action and EEO reporting requirements, interviewers need to ensure they are considering a diverse pool of applicants and record demographics for all those interviewed.
+In order to meet Affirmative Action and EEO reporting requirements, interviewers need to ensure they are considering a diverse pool of applicants.
 Top candidates(s) are identified by the department, considering the best fit for the department.

 The hiring department determines which applicant is the very best for the job, with a clear rationale for the choice, consults with HR and confirms the terms.
 It is inappropriate to make promises regarding salary before a salary has been approved by HR and the University.
-Once the terms are finalized and confirmed by HR, the department extends a verbal offer and confirms it is accepted by the applicant.
-HR then sends an offer letter and form which comply with New York State Wage Theft Prevention Act (NY195) requirements which the applicant signs and returns.
+If the offer is to be above the approved salary on the approved hiring approval form, written confirmation of funding from Finance is also required.
+Please allow at least one week for budget review by Finance in these cases.
+Once the terms are finalized and confirmed by HR and the department has provided all required documentation including a list of all those interviewed, completed reference release forms and any completed checks, and a proposed start date is set (two weeks+ from the issuance of the offer letter is ideal), HR sends a contingent offer letter and forms including the Criminal History Questionnaire, I-9 Document List, and Anti-Discrimination/Harassment Policy.

-Once HR has the signed offer letter, references and demographics for those interviewed, the hire is completed.
+Once HR has confirmed all steps have been taken and we have all the information needed, the hire is completed.
 Regrets are sent to those interviewed who were not selected.

-HR sends the new hire a link to register personal information on our secured web application (NYU LAW – Core Data Management System “CDMS”).
+HR sends the new hire the form which complies with New York State Wage Theft Prevention Act (NY195) requirements, which the applicant signs and returns, and a link to register personal information on our secured web application (NYU LAW – Core Data Management System “CDMS”).
 Registration in CDMS generates a NetID for the new hire and also results in automated emails to various departments, including the hiring department, to advise/remind them to set up the new hire’s computer access, telephone, and office space prior to their arrival.